webrecorder/pywb/README.md

 (Refer to [full version of config.yaml](config.yaml) for additional documentation)

+The init path can be customized further:

-* The `PYWB_CONFIG` env can be used to set a different file.
+* The `PYWB_CONFIG` env can be used to set a different yaml file.

-* The `PYWB_CONFIG_MODULE` env variable can be used to set a different init module
+* The `PYWB_CONFIG_MODULE` env variable can be used to set a different init module, for implementing a custom init

+(or for extensions not yet supported via yaml)

 See `run.sh` for more details

 ### Running with Existing CDX/WARCs

-If you have existing warc and cdx files, you can adjust the `index_paths` and `archive_paths` to point to the location of those files.
+If you have existing .warc/.arc and .cdx files, you can adjust the `index_paths` and `archive_paths` to point to the location of those files.

 #### SURT

 By default, pywb expects the cdx files to be Sort-Friendly-Url-Transform (SURT) ordering.
 This is an ordering that transforms: `example.com` -> `com,example)/` to faciliate better search.
-It is recommended for future indexing.
+It is recommended for future indexing, but is not required.

-However, non-SURT ordered cdx indexs will work as well, but be sure to specify
+Non-SURT ordered cdx indexs will work as well, but be sure to specify:

 `surt_ordered: False` in the [config.yaml](config.yaml)

-### Generating new CDX
+### Creating CDX from WARCs

 TODO